Squirrel-333/LDD-prompt-injection-figures/README.md

 The figures in this repository directly correspond to the experiments described in the paper.
 All model prompts, attack instructions, alias mappings, and evaluation protocol details are documented in the methodology section of the manuscript.

-## Citation

-If you use these figures or the results they summarize, please cite the associated paper:

-> **Li, Y.** *Semantics as a Shield: Label Disguise Defense (LDD) against Prompt Injection in LLM Sentiment Classification.*, 2025.